 Step 7: Set the Tile

-Apply thinset or mastic tile adhesive to the wall with a notch trowel and press the tile into the adhesive, giving each tile a little wiggle to seat it.
-Lay the first tile at the position you chose in the previous step and work toward the edges of the backsplash using tile spacers between adjacent tiles to keep them uniformly separated and each row of tiles as well as the grout lines straight.
+Apply thinset or mastic tile adhesive to the wall with a notched trowel (follow the adhesive manufacturer's specifications for notch size and shape) and press the tile into the adhesive, giving each tile a little wiggle to seat it.
+Lay the first tile at the position you chose in the previous step.
+Add more tiles, working toward the edges of the backsplash and using tile spacers between adjacent tiles to keep them uniformly separated.
 If you're installing tiles attached to a mesh backing, be sure to set the proper gaps between the tile sheets.

 Cut the tiles as needed using a tile cutter or wet saw for straight and 45-degree angle cuts, and use tile nippers to cut curves and small notches.
 If you have to cut a notch in a tile that fits completely around an electrical box, make a series of straight cuts with the tile saw to create thin strips in the cutout area and then use the nippers to break off the strips.
-Let the tile adhesive fully cure as directed by the manufacturer.
+When all tiles are laid, let the tile adhesive fully cure as directed by the manufacturer.

 Step 8: Grout the Tile